bft-smart/fabric-orderingservice/README.md

 You can also use it with the official client image (`hyperledger/fabric-tools:x86_64-1.1.1`), but the one provided by us is already configured for this demontration.
 You will also need to use the `configtxgen` tool provided with the image if you decide to setup another network different than the one configured in the images.

-You have now the whole network booted up, using the `SampleOrg` organization provided in the `sampleconfig` directory of the Fabric source code for both clients, peers, and the ordering service.
+You have now the whole network booted up, using the `SampleOrg` organization provided in the `sampleconfig` directory of the HLF source code for both clients, peers, and the ordering service.

 5) Switch to the terminal where you launched fabric-tools.
 You should have access to the container's command line.
 The rest of the commands should be issued from within it.
 Generate the transactions to create a new channel named "channel47" and to update its anchor peers as follows: